prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise1.md

-# Exercise 1 — User Research
+# Exercise 1: User Research

 ## Introduction

-To begin the mini project, you'll collaborate in groups of 3-4 students to design an Apple Watch fitness application.
+To begin the warm-up project, you'll collaborate in groups of 3-4 students to design an Apple Watch fitness application.
 The objective is to experience the User-Centered Design (UCD) process in a fast-tracked, 3-week design sprint.

 In this initial phase, your focus is on conducting user research through user interviews.
 This step is vital as it serves as a prerequisite for exercises 2-6.

 Remember, the UCD process emphasizes putting the users at the core of the design, ensuring that your application is user-friendly and aligned with their needs.
-By conducting user interviews effectively, you will be equipped to move forward with the rest of the mini-project.
+By conducting user interviews effectively, you will be equipped to move forward with the rest of the warm-up project.
 Good luck with Exercise 1!

 ## Instructions

 1. **Group Formation:** Gather 3-4 people to form your team.
 Use Brightspace > Groups to sign up as a group.

-2. **Figma Project Creation:** Choose one team member to create a Figma project and name it MiniProject-Group#.
+2. **Figma Project Creation:** Choose one team member to create a Figma project and name it Warm-upProject-Group#.

-3. **Collaborator Invitations:** Invite all your team members and the professor to the Figma project with edit permissions so that everyone can collaborate seamlessly.
+3. **Collaborator Invitations:** Invite all your team members and the professor to the Figma project with **edit permissions** so that everyone can collaborate seamlessly.

 4. **Figma Files Import:** Download the provided Figma file, and import them into your newly created project.
-[Download Figma File ](https://drive.google.com/file/d/1ce7vq35rpi8RnQh9fYwt5tVW8kMY08E6/view?usp=drive_link)
+[Download Figma File ](https://drive.google.com/file/d/1PTfAn4_ucUKQDlG7UtVZ-QFEVcxITuOv/view?usp=sharing)

-5. **Navigating to User Research:** Inside the Figma project, find "Exercise 1 - User Research" and navigate to that section.
+5. **Navigating to User Research:** Inside the Figma project, find "Exercise 1: User Research" and navigate to that section.

 6. **Conducting Interviews:** Each student in your group is responsible for conducting 3 interviews, with 3 different individuals.
 Use the provided template to record your findings.